Updated: Dec 11, 2022

 Brian Houston is a former pastor and evangelist for Hillsong Church.
 Mr. Houston founded Hillsong Church in Sydney and also served as the the national president of Australian Christian Churches and the Australian branch of the Assemblies of God.
-In January 2022, Mr. Houston left his role at Hillsong Church as senior pastor after being charged for allegedly concealing the sexual abuse of a child by his father, which he allegedly learned of in the 1990s.
+In January 2022, Mr. Houston left his role at Hillsong Church as senior pastor after being charged for allegedly concealing the sexual abuse of a child by his father, Frank Houston, in 1999.
 In March 2022, he then stepped down as the global senior pastor for the church after breaching the moral code of the church in allegedly mistreating two women.

 Mr. Houston's resignation from Hillsong Church follows reports of two incidents involving the mistreatment of women.

-Roughly 10 years ago, Mr. Houston allegedly sent inappropraite text messages to a Hillsong Church staff member.
+Roughly 10 years ago, Mr. Houston allegedly sent inappropriate text messages to a Hillsong Church staff member.
 These messages lead to the employee resigning from their position and making a complaint regarding Mr. Houston.
-This incident allegedly took place with Mr. Houston being under the influence of sleeping tablets which he had become dependant on.
+This incident allegedly took place with Mr. Houston being under the influence of sleeping tablets which he had become dependent on.

 The second incident was brought to Hillsong Church's attention in 2019 regarding an annual church conference attended and opened by Prime Minister Scott Morrison.
 Mr. Houston had allegedly become disoriented following the conference where he had taken too much anti-anxiety medication mixed with alcohol.
 Mr. Houston allegedly then knocked on the hotel room door and spent 40 minutes with the room's female occupant.